mehtaaditya/A_sentinal_way/README.md

 ![Screenshot 2024-08-16 231330](https://github.com/user-attachments/assets/383733c9-2125-43b1-9965-666d77b68b35)

-Make sure sentinel and logic app have proper permisions to acton the playbook( like we did in the slides above) and the rule is ready to run
+Make sure sentinel and logic app have proper permisions to act on the playbook( like we did in the slides above) and the rule is ready to run

 With this this lab is concluded..........